Non-Alcoholic Beer in Vienna

 Look for 'Alkoholfreies Bier' near the bottled beer section, not in the soda aisle.
 Most stores group NA beers with regular beers for easy comparison shopping.

-Find NA Beer in Vienna →Pretty much every establishment has an NA beer option.
+Pretty much every establishment has an NA beer option.
 Even if it is not clearly on the menu, often they still have it.
 Usually when it is on the menu, it will be at the bottom of the beer or bottled-beer (flaschen-bier) sections labeled "Alkoholfreies Bier", not in the alcohol-free drinks section.

-Famous beer garden in Prater with daily fresh shipments from Czech brewery
+Budweiser Budvar NA on tap!Famous beer garden in Prater with daily fresh shipments from Czech brewery

-Local brewery with rotating NA selections
+Craft beer focusLocal brewery with rotating NA selections

-Wide selection of international NA beers
+Irish pub atmosphereWide selection of international NA beers

-Unique atmosphere with quality NA choices
+South African vibeUnique atmosphere with quality NA choices

-Reliable NA beer selection in cozy setting
+Traditional Irish pubReliable NA beer selection in cozy setting

 Experience beer garden chaos with NA from the tap (Fass in German)!
 Their Budweiser Budvar NA is served cold and frothy under the trees.
 While the bottled version can be watery with metallic notes, the tap version is indistinguishable from its alcoholic counterpart - perhaps with slightly less head.

-Even at the famous Würstelstand (sausage stands) they will have NKJ, Gösser Naturgold or Schlossgold.
+Even at the famous Wurstelstand (sausage stands) they will have NKJ, Gosser Naturgold or Schlossgold.
 So why not have your Wiener and NA beer too?
-Anywhere really, throw a stone…
+Anywhere really, throw a stone...

 The standard hotdog style sausage in Vienna (Wien) is called Frankfurter, and in Frankfurt they are called Wieners (Vienna's).
 Geography can be confusing!